thakurlakshay2/interview-phonePeLLD/src/problemStatement.md

-Overview:
+# Document Management Application Design

+## Overview
-A document manager is an application that can be used to create, share and manage text documents.
+A document manager is an application that can be used to create, share, and manage text documents.
 It provides an interface to easily save and retrieve documents.

+## Requirements
+- **Create new document:** Users can create new text documents.
+- **Update the document:** Users can update existing documents, creating new versions.
+- **Delete a document:** Users can delete documents.
+- **Get latest active version:** Users can retrieve the latest version of a document.
-Design a document management application which can be used to create, update, view, and delete documents.
-It should maintain all the versions of the updates and also have the functionality to revert the document to a previous version.
+- **Revert to a previous version:** Users can revert a document to a previous version.

-For the scope of this problem you can assume a document to be a page with only text data.
-History of changes to a document to be maintained.
-A document can be reverted to a previous version.
-Only the user who created the document can edit, revert or delete the document.
+- **Access management:** Only the author of a document can edit, revert, or delete it.
 Anyone can view the document.

-Mandatory Functionality:
+## Mandatory Functionality

-User Management: Registration and login
-Document:
+### User Management
-Create new document
+- `createUser()`: Create a new user in the system.
-Update the document
+- `loginUser()`: Login a user using an ID and password.

+### Document
+- `createDocument()`: Add a fresh document.
+- `updateDocument()`: Update an existing document, creating a new version.
-Delete a document
+- `deleteDocument()`: Delete a document.
-Get latest active version of a document
+- `getLatestDocumentVersion()`: Get the latest active version of a document.
-Revert to a previous version
+- `revertToVersion()`: Revert a document to a previous version.

-Access management:
+### Access Management
-Only the author can make changes to the document Anyone can view
+- Only the author can make changes to the document.
-Functions to help you think:
-You can use this section to help you think, but not limited to implementing just these

-createUser(): This can be used to create a new user in the system. loginUser(): This can be used to login a user, using some id and password. getDocument(): Gets a document to view createDocument(): Add a fresh document. updateDocument(): Update an existing document, creating a new version. revertToVersion(): Revert a document to a previous version.
-Additional Functionalities to implement if you have time:
+- Anyone can view the document.

+## Additional Functionalities (if time permits)
-Sharing edit access between multiple users
+- Sharing edit access between multiple users.
-Private access - only the people with access to the document can view it.
+- Private access - only people with access to the document can view it.
-State Management - Document can be in DRAFT, PUBLISHED states.
+- State Management - Document can be in DRAFT, PUBLISHED states.

+## Constraints
-[execution time limit] 3 seconds (java)
+- **Execution time limit:** 3 seconds (Java)

-[memory limit] 1 GB
+- **Memory limit:** 1 GB